riconaranjo/Elec-3907/Notes/Final Presentation.md

 - with using more ultrasonic sensors
 - improving our algorithms
-- using infrared sensors, or some other more accurat e technology
+- using infrared sensors, or some other more accurate technology

 We wanted to add more patterns, like eminating from the person's location